-FreeRangeStock.com provides many photos for free, using ad revenue to support the site and it’s photographers.
+FreeRangeStock.com provides many photos for free that don't require attribution.
+It uses ad revenue to support the site and it’s photographers.
 You need to become a member to use photos, but registration is free.

-Pixabay.com offers free royalty-free images, vectors and art illustrations that don’t require attribution for your personal or commercial digital content (i.e. websites) or print items.
+Pixabay.com is a popular free image site offering royalty-free images, vectors and art illustrations that don’t require attribution for your personal or commercial digital content (i.e. websites) or print items.
 There are over 250,000 photos is a variety of categories.
 There are a few limitations and restrictions, so read the terms of service carefully.

-Unsplash.com offers free to use creative commons graphics that you can copy, modify and distribute for personal or commercial purposes.
+Unsplash.com offers free-to-use creative commons graphics that you can copy, modify and distribute for personal or commercial purposes.
 Permission and attribution are not required.
-The site provides ten new photos every ten days.
-They are good quality and diverse, but they aren’t searchable or organized.
-You can click the “grid” option just above the first photo to see the photos in a grid.

 WikimediaCommons has over 23 million photos you can use submitted by photographers all over the world.
 They are offered under a creative commons license, but be sure to read each photo’s requirements before using.
 Like Flickr, each photo will have its own rules for use.